Similar to Vapor Trail but generally with a different intent.

 If the powder is too wet, the trail may prove to be a Hard-to-Light Fire.

 May lead to a case of Explosive Stupidity.

 - Pokémon did this in "Attack of the Prehistoric Pokemon", but with a really long fuse line leading to a stack of dynamite (one could argue that it was smart of Team Rocket, but they ended up following Ash anyway to stop the defusing).
 One pile-up later and it all goes to naught, however, as Pikachu zaps the entire load.
 "Chaaaaa..." indeed.

-- In one of the first color movies of all time, The Black Pirate, the villainous pirates use this technique to blow up ships after they have left.
+- In one of the first color movies of all time, The Black Pirate, the villainous pirates use this technique to blow up ships after they have left to leave no witnesses.